Skip to main content

 6. Verify your answer

-Show your work at each step.
+Show your reasoning at each step.

 """